 Open Access PCs: if you require online access, please ensure that you bring your own laptop or tablet.
 Alternatively, staff will be available to search on your behalf, but using your own device is recommended.

-Book scanner: if images are required please use your phone or tablet.
-Please note that copying is subject to copyright, and not all items can be copied.
+The book scanner is available.
+Please bring your own USB key.
+Please note that copying is subject to copyright, and not all items can be copied

 The Library Catalogue is a listing of most of the material, both hardcopy and online that the Library holds.